 How do I know if my SMARTCELL battery needs recharge?

-After a certain period of use, your battery will start losing power, at which, you should see tangible difference in the way your device normally operates and is currently operating.
+After a certain period of use, your battery will start losing power, at which you should see tangible differences in the way your device operates typically and is currently operating.

-When you notice your device is not functioning the way it should be, it is about time you charged your AAA battery.
+When you notice your device is not functioning the way it should be, it is about time you charge your AAA battery.

 How many times can I charge SMARTCELL’s AAA batteries?

-Under standard test conditions, SMARTCELL’s AAA batteries have proven to work flawlessly for as many as 1200 charge cycles, therefore, the best portable AAA battery available in the market.
+Under standard test conditions, SMARTCELL’s AAA rechargeable batteries have proven to work flawlessly for as many as 1200 charge cycles.
+Therefore, the best portable AAA battery is available in the market.
 Depending upon the use and conditions prevailing in your location, the charge cycle may fluctuate a bit.
 Hence, the above figure can be assumed as a rough approximation of possible charge cycles and not the actual charge cycles.